Ben White (rugby union, born 1998): Scotland

 Due to his form with London Irish during the 2022/23 English Premiership, he was selected as starting scrum-half for the Scotland team which won a third consecutive Calcutta Cup and a second away win at Twickenham in the opening round of the 2023 Guinness Six Nations.

 In 2023 White was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.

 British & Irish Lions

 White was called up to the 2025 British & Irish Lions tour to Australia as a replacement for the injured Tomos Williams.

 He made his debut in the third tour match in Australia, a 10-21 victory over NSW Waratahs, becoming Lion #883.

-Personal life

-He is currently in a relationship with tennis player Jodie Burrage.